Gwynedd Council: Leadership

-Party with majority control in bold
+Composition

+Following the 2022 election and subsequent by-elections and changes of allegiance up to July 2025, the composition of the council was:

+All 21 independent councillors sit together as a group.
+The Labour and Liberal Democrat councillors also form a group.
+The next election is due in 2027.

 Elections

 Since 2012, council elections have taken place every five years.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 A by-election for Diffwys and Maenofferen was held in July 2010 and Llais Gwynedd narrowly held the seat.

 Further by-elections in the Bowydd a Rhiw, held in September 2010, and Seiont, held in October 2010, led to a Plaid Cymru gain from Llais Gwynedd and a Llais Gwynedd gain from Independent respectively.

 A by-election for the vacant Arllechwedd ward was held in June 2011, resulting in a Plaid Cymru gain from the Liberal Democrats.
 The Glyder ward was also vacant at the same time, after the death of the Plaid Cymru councillor.
 Plaid Cymru held the seat in the by-election held in July 2011, allowing the party to gain full control of the council with 38 seats, one seat being vacant at the time.

 By-elections held for the Diffwys a Maenofferen and Penrhyndeudraeth wards in September 2011 resulted in a gain for Plaid Cymru over Llais Gwynedd and a Plaid Cymru hold respectively.
 This ensured Plaid Cymru's control of the council, with no seat vacancies.